-You might be triggered (reinforced) to go for a run when you see your running shoes near the door that you usually enter or exit from.
-One day your shoes end up in a different location, so you do not go for a run.
-The other shoes by the door do not have the same effect as seeing your running shoes.
+You might be triggered (reinforced) to go for a run when you see your running shoes near the front door.
+One day your running shoes end up in a different location, so you do not go for a run.
+Other shoes by the front door do not have the same effect as seeing your running shoes.

 There are four types of reinforcement divided into two groups.
-The first group act to increase a desired behavior.
+The first group acts to increase a desired behavior.
 This is known as positive or negative reinforcement.

-The second group act to decrease an unwanted behavior.
+The second group acts to decrease an unwanted behavior.
 This is called positive or negative punishment.
-It is important to understand that punishment, though it may be useful in the short term, does not stop the unwanted behavior long-term or even permanently.
-What it does do is suppress the unwanted behavior for an undetermined amount of time.
+It is important to understand that punishment, though it may be useful in the short term, does not stop the unwanted behavior long term or even permanently.
+Instead, it suppresses the unwanted behavior for an undetermined amount of time.
 Punishment does not teach a person how to behave appropriately.

-- Threshold – Introduce a weak stimulus and then increase it over some time.
+- Threshold – Introduce a weak stimulus and then increase it over time.

 - Fatigue – Repeat the unwanted response to the stimulus until tired

-- Incompatible response – Pairing a stimulus to something more desirable.
+- Incompatible response – Pair a stimulus to something more desirable.

 Another key aspect of operant conditioning is the concept of extinction.
 When reinforcement does not happen, a behavior declines.
-If your partner sends you several text messages throughout the day, and you do not respond, eventually he might stop sending text messages to you.
+If your partner sends you several text messages throughout the day, and you do not respond, eventually they might stop sending you text messages.